source: Open Democracy, The Oil Drum, abebooks.com

 Main oil refineries: Maykop (Adygea), Grozny (Chechnya), Guria (Georgia), Caspian Sea (Dagestan)

 In 2013, the Russian government ordered that the governors in Dagestan, Ingushetia, North Ossetia and Kabardino-Balkaria be appointed instead of being directly elected.
-By compromising democracy, Moscow itself creates a hostile unstable climate in the region.
+By compromising democracy, Moscow incites a hostile unstable climate in the region.

-Promises of industrial investments have been promised in order to “alleviate poverty” in the region.
+Promises of industrial investments have been made in order to “alleviate poverty” in the region.
 A $15 billion tourist development plan was established in 2011 to “stem terrorism”.

-Yet, the exploitation of resources brings a profit many times over the investments of large companies or the federal budget allocated by Moscow.
-Also, the grandiose Caucasus ski resorts plan will not alleviate the situation and improve the quality of life of the local population- when specialized personnel is being brought from major Russian cities, and profits are being redirected to major Russian tourist companies instead of local businesses (read more – Russia’s tourism investments in the North Caucasus).
+The profit results from the exploitation of local resources is greater than the investments of companies or the federal budget allocated by Moscow.
+The Caucasus ski resorts plan will not alleviate the situation since specialized personnel is being brought from major Russian cities and profits redirected to major Russian tourist companies instead of local businesses (read more – Russia’s tourism investments in the North Caucasus).

 Tourism investments, Sochi Olympics and oil

 Russia is running out of resources due to lack of alternative extraction methods and modern technologies.
-Though North Caucasus has huge unexplored resources, it risks resource depletion alike Siberia.
-Russia needs new technologies and foreign investments in order to avoid a future Siberia scenario.
-But investors are cautious of war-torn Caucasus.
+Though North Caucasus has large unexplored resources, it risks resource depletion like Siberia.

-The Sochi Olympics and the grandiose ski resort plans are part of a plan to make Caucasus attractive to tourists and investors alike, and give it a more “investment-friendly” face.
-Despite criticism, a very confident Russia constantly brings up Israel as example of how a country can flourish in a war atmosphere.
+The Sochi Olympics and the ski resort plans are part of a plan to make Caucasus a tourist attraction and give it a “investment-friendly” face.
+Russia brings up Israel as example of how a country can flourish in a war atmosphere.

 Life in rural Chechnya

-Other than poverty, the people of Chechnya are also confronted with the consequences of two unforgiving wars, which killed over 100.000 people and destroyed entire villages and towns.
-To add to it, civilians live with fear of arbitrary arrest or kidnap by authorities (see Forced disappearances – crime against humanity)
+Next to poverty, the people of Chechnya are confronted with the consequences of two wars which killed over 100.000 people and destroyed villages and towns.
+Civilians live with fear of arbitrary arrest or kidnap by authorities (see Forced disappearances – crime against humanity)

 The rebuilding efforts have concentrated in central Grozny.
 People whose houses have been destroyed still live stranded in dire conditions.
 See more below (latter part of the report)

 Ingushetia has the highest unemployment rate in North Caucasus.
-On top of poverty, it is also one of the most unsafe regions for both visitors and locals.
+On top of poverty, it is also one of the most unsafe regions.